jbshep/conversational-python-legacy/chapters/ch3_loops.md

     <<(exercises/ch3/p3.13.py)

-    If you run this program over and over again you’ll see the number change.
+    If you run this program over and over again you'll see the number change.
 We can use random integers to simulate real-life occurrences, including games of chance and movement of animals.

     Consider one program that demonstrates the use of random numbers.
 A drunkard stumbling around in a grid of streets picks one of four directions (north, south, east, or west) at each intersection, and then he moves to the next intersection.

-    Write a program that simulates the drunkard’s walk.
+    Write a program that simulates the drunkard's walk.
 Represent each intersection location as (x,y) integer pairs and have the drunkard start at (0,0).
 Have the drunkard walk 100 intersections and print the intersection location where he ends up.
 Run this program many times.
 Does the drunkard tend to stay close to (0,0) or does he end up moving far away?